-For adults,most experts reccomend a total of 4,000 IU of vitamin D per day.
-This amount can generally be achieved by spending about 20 minutes in the sun with your face and arms exposed (just until your skin turns very slightly pink).
+For adults, most experts recommend a total of 4,000 IU of vitamin D per day.
+Generally you can reach this goal by spending about 20 minutes in the sun with your face and arms exposed (just avoid staying out too long and risking a burn).

 Latest posts by Healthier Talk (see all)

 - Deadly ‘spring flu’ ultimate infection nightmare - April 1, 2019

 - 4 signs you don’t have enough healthy fats in your diet - March 19, 2018

 - 10 healthy reasons you should enjoy some chocolate today - August 15, 2016